saltstack/salt/doc/topics/tutorials/pillar.rst

 every component of Salt and is used for a number of purposes:

 Highly Sensitive Data:
-    Information transfered via pillar is guaranteed to only be presented to the minions that are targeted, this makes pillar the engine to use in Salt for managing security information, such as cryptographic keys and passwords.
+    Information transferred via pillar is guaranteed to only be presented to the minions that are targeted, this makes pillar the engine to use in Salt for managing security information, such as cryptographic keys and passwords.
 Minion Configuration: